legosx/symfony-art/README.md

 ### Browser

-To output shape right in the browser open the main page: http://localhost:8000
+To output a shape right in the browser open the main page: http://localhost:8000

 By default Medium Star is outputted.